Milwaukee police find 5 dead in house; suspect in custody

-MILWAUKEE (AP) — Five people were found shot to death Monday inside a Milwaukee home, and the man who dialed 911 to report the killings has been taken into custody, the city’s police chief said.
+Police found five people shot to death Monday inside a Milwaukee home and arrested the man who dialed 911 to report the slayings, the city’s police chief said.

 The police department received a call around 10:30 a.m. from a man who said his family was dead, Chief Alfonso Morales said during a brief news conference.
 When officers arrived at the house on the city’s north side they found five victims ranging in age from 14 to 41, the chief said.